shigebeyond/jkmvc/doc/http/response.md

 # Response object

-Response class is `com.jkmvc.http.HttpResponse`, which is implements `javax.servlet.http.HttpServletResponse`
+Response class is `net.jkcode.jkmvc.http.HttpResponse`, which is implements `javax.servlet.http.HttpServletResponse`

 So, you can call all methods that inherited from `HttpServletResponse`